 Promotion and Marketing

-The Library will promote the exhibits through print, social media, and on the library’s website.
+The Library may promote exhibits through print, social media and on the Library’s website.

 Permission to photograph and reproduce any work accepted in the exhibition for publicity purposes is considered granted unless otherwise stated in writing.

 The Exhibition Committee may invite artists to participate in a discussion of the work.
 Artists are encouraged to promote their exhibit through invitations and announcements.

 Artists wishing to hold an opening reception should speak with the exhibit coordinator.
 The artist will be responsible for providing any outside publicity and/or refreshments.
 No alcohol is permitted.

 Installation and Deinstallation

 Please note that the following policies contain important deadlines: